php-repos/phpkg-documentations/customization.md

 }
 ```

-Saeghe will add require maps for autoloading objects in these files.
+The required autoload using class maps for classes gets added in these files.

 ### Config excludes

-Normally, Saeghe will try to build all files in all directories in your application.
+Normally, all files in all directories in your application gets built.
 Sometimes you don't need to have some files or directories in your build directory.
 For example, let's say your application contains a `node_modules` directory
 and a bash file like `make.sh` that you don't need in your project runtime.
-Now you can add these two items into the `excludes` parameter and Saeghe will ignore them
+Now you can add these two items into the `excludes` parameter and the `build` command ignores them,
 and you won't see them in the final built directory.
 You need to add the following: